ramseyt/NotionToHTML/README.md

 - Easy to use.
 Just pass in the id of a single Notion page or database and ALL pages in the page tree (subpages or mentions) are automatically downloaded.
 - Attachments are fully supported and are downloaded automatically.
 - All content and property types are supported.
 Formatting is preserved as much as possible.
 For example:
-    - List items such as bullets are properly indented
+    - List items such as bullets are properly indented.
     - To-do checked/unchecked state is accurately reflected.
     - All files attached to the page as properies are downloaded, not just files attached to the page itself.
 - Database pages are downloaded and processed concurrently, speeding up the download process.